|

 abandoned that one when I went to Neukirch, where I knew I would get a

+room with friends.
 What I would like now is to find a passenger barge to

 take me from Rotterdam to Koblenz, where the nice part seems to start.